Never miss an important update |

 The employer posts messages with bad grammar, misspellings and errors.
 Some send messages impersonating a reputable organisation, but the links do not match the exact domains, and the contact address is difficult to locate.

-You should get care if it is difficult to verify the identity of the advertisement.
+You should take care if it is difficult to verify the identity of the advertisement.
 Be careful of remote job offers.
 Some of the most impersonated sites are eCommerce sites like Amazon.
-If you have suffered losses through any such job offerings, report it to the regulatory agencies.
+If you have suffered losses through such job offerings, report it to the regulatory agencies.

 To add to Address financial fraud and scams, the UK...